Opportunity Bank Uganda Limited: Overview

+In Q2 2022, the Ugandan Minister of Finance, in consultation with the Bank of Uganda, signed new regulations raising minimum capital levels for commercial banks from UGX:25 billion (approx. US$6.7 million) to UGX:150 billion (approx. US$40 million) by 30 June 2024.
+Due to its inability to raise the minimum capital requirements as stipulated, OBUL was authorized to downgrade to a Tier II credit financial institution, whose minimum capital requirements of UGX:25 billion (approx. US$6.8 million) it met, at that time.

 History

 This microfinance institution was licensed in 1995 and began operations in 1996 as Faulu Uganda, a programme of Food for the Hungry International, a non-governmental organization.
 In July 1999, Faulu Uganda incorporated as a limited liability company in Uganda, becoming Faulu Uganda Limited.
 Under that name, the company became part of the Faulu network in Uganda and Kenya.

-As a credit institution, it was not authorized to offer checking accounts or deal in foreign exchange.
+As a credit institution, it is not authorized to offer checking accounts or deal in foreign exchange.
 The company was however authorized to take in customer deposits and to establish savings accounts.
-It was also authorized make collateralized and non-collateralized loans to savings and non savings customers.
+It is also authorized make collateralized and non-collateralized loans to savings and non savings customers.
 The company later became affiliated with Opportunity International and became a member of their network.
 Opportunity International specializes in lending to the poorest of the working poor.
 As of December 2015, the institution's total assets were valued at US$20.53 million, with shareholder's equity of US$7.86 million.